semaphoreui/semaphore/CONTRIBUTING.md

 - Watches go files and recompiles the binary
 - Open [localhost:3000](http://localhost:3000)

-Note: for Windows, you may need [Cygwin](https://www.cygwin.com/) to run certain commands.
-And because the [reflex](github.com/cespare/reflex) package probably doesn't work on Windows, you may encounter issues when running `./make.sh watch`, but running `./make.sh` will still be OK.
+Note: for Windows, you may need [Cygwin](https://www.cygwin.com/) to run certain commands because the [reflex](github.com/cespare/reflex) package probably doesn't work on Windows.
+You may encounter issues when running `task watch`, but running `task build` etc... will still be OK.